 Melissa’s determination, fighting spirit and the support of many friends and colleagues in the golfing community are the inspiration for Golfers vs. Brain Cancer.
 Family, friends, golfers of all skill levels – have rallied on behalf of Melissa and so many others who are stricken with brain cancer.

 For Melissa, she lived by the motto of: “each day is a present – that is why it’s called the present; yesterday is the past and tomorrow is unknown…but today is my present!”

-Now in its 10th year, Golfers vs. Brain Cancer has raised over $820,000 to support brain cancer research, for that very purpose – to find a cure.
+Now in its 11th year, Golfers vs. Brain Cancer has raised just shy of $1,000,000 to support brain cancer research, for that very purpose – to find a cure.
 To date, these funds have helped support ongoing research and resources to treat brain cancer patients at Moffitt Cancer Center & Johns Hopkins All Children’s in Tampa.

 Golfers vs. Brain Cancer is a 501(c)3 non-profit corporation which will continue to seek out research initiatives and programs to meet the goal of finding a cure for brain cancer.
 Over 90% of the funds raised through the Golfers vs. Brain Cancer tournament are donated to the cause.

 Here’s where you can make a difference.
-Please join us on Friday, November 16th for the 2018 benefit tournament at East Lake Woodlands Country Club, which also now includes a kickoff gala the evening before on Thursday, November 21st that will feature live entertainment, and silent and live auctions.
+Please join us on Friday, November 22nd for the 2019 benefit tournament at East Lake Woodlands Country Club, which also now includes a kickoff gala the evening before on Thursday, November 21st that will feature live entertainment, and silent and live auctions.

 Consider a sponsor-level donation or contribution to the live or silent auction, bring a foursome and come out for a great day of golf and a great cause.